Uvas Canyon County Park

 Uvas Canyon County Park is a 1,147 acre natural park located in upper Uvas Canyon on the eastern side of the Santa Cruz Mountains, west of Morgan Hill, California.
 The park has several small waterfalls, some of which flow perennially, that feed into tributaries confluent with Uvas Creek.
 The park is part of the Santa Clara County Parks System, and facilitates picnics, hiking and overnight camping.
 It is one of the few parks in the area that allows dogs in the campgrounds.

 Access to Uvas Canyon County Park is via Croy Road, a two-lane paved secondary road off Uvas Road with no outlet that narrows to a single lane within the small private community of Sveadal, just before the park entrance.

+The park is located at 8515 Croy Rd, Morgan Hill.
+Uvas Canyon has 7.2 miles of hiking trails that includes a 1 mile Waterfall Loop.
+There are picnic areas and campsites as well.
+At one time Uvas Canyon was the tribal territory of the Mutsun Ohlone Indians.
+Uva is the Spanish word for grape.
+Uvas Creek and Uvas Canyon were named for the wild grapes once abundant in the area.

 History

-In 2017, heavy rains damaged parts of Croy Road as well as much of the park's trail system.
-After significant repairs, the park has now been re-opened.
+In 2017, a significant portion of the park's trail network as well as Croy Road were damaged by heavy rains.
+The park has now been reopened following extensive repairs.

+Uvas Canyon County Park is 1147 acres.
+In 1961 the County Parks Department bought the first parcel of 425 acres of land for Uvas Canyon County Park from Mrs. Lois (Wallace-McPhee) Allen.
+This land has the park entrance, picnic grounds and campgrounds.
+Another 256 acres was purchased in 1961 and the park opened in 1962 for use of the camping facilities.
+Over 600 acres have been added to the park since 1961.